globaltravelreport/global-travel-report/content/articles/1-thailands-new-flight-deals-spark-interest-for-aussie-touri.md

   3. Discover the latest on Thailand's subsidized flights designed to attract Australian travelers.
 Uncover the best travel times, tips, and deals in AUD.
 keywords:
-  - 5. Thailand travel
+  - AUD prices
   - Australian tourists
+  - Thailand travel
+  - cultural differences
   - flight deals
   - travel tips
   - visa requirements
-  - AUD prices
-  - cultural differences
 originalTitle: >-
   Thailand Proposes New Subsidized Flights to Revive Chinese Tourism as it Falls Out of Top 5 Preferred Destinations for Chinese Travelers - Travel And Tour World
+published: true
+categories: []
 ---
-7.
 Thailand is rolling out the red carpet for Australian travelers with new subsidized flight offers, aiming to rejuvenate its appeal amongst international visitors, particularly those from Down Under.
 Here’s what you need to know about making the most of these deals and planning your Thai getaway.

 ### Flight Connections from Major Australian Cities to Thailand